oscarb/pad/_docs/parse-server.md

 * Is the amount of many-objects predictable and not too many?
   - If yes, go for arrays
   - If no, go for pointers in the many-object

+Should the objects on the many side be accessed separately or only in the context of the parent object?

+What is the ratio of updates to reads for a particular field?

+#### One-to-few

+Array of embedded documents

+#### One-to-many

+Array of pointers or parten-reference on the many-side

+#### One-to-squillions

+Use parent-reference on the many-side

 #### Pointers